Counterintelligence Corps: Manhattan Project

 CIC units were also involved in providing security for the Manhattan Project, including duty as couriers of fissionable bomb materials from Los Alamos, New Mexico to Tinian.
 They also operated in 1945 at the United Nations Organizing Conference in San Francisco, over which Alger Hiss presided as secretary-general.
 Three years later, when Alger Hiss was accused of being a Communist and filed a libel suit against his accuser, his lawyers unwittingly hired an undercover CIC Special Agent as their Chief Investigator to help prepare his libel suit.

 In the European and Pacific theaters of operations CIC deployed detachments at all levels.
 These detachments provided tactical intelligence about the enemy from captured documents, interrogations of captured troops, and from para-military and civilian sources.
 They were also involved in providing security for military installations and staging areas, located enemy agents, and acted to counter stay-behind networks.
 They also provided training to combat units in security, censorship, the seizure of documents, and the dangers of booby traps.
 In some cases CIC agents such as Henry Kissinger found themselves acting as the de facto military government on the occupation of large towns before the arrival of Allied Military Government for Occupied Territories (AMGOT) officers.
 As the war in Europe came to a close, CIC were involved in the Operations Alsos, Paperclip and TICOM, searching for German personnel and research in atomic weapons, rockets and cryptography.
-Recruits after World War II included Klaus Barbie, also known as the 'Butcher from Lyon', a former Gestapo member and war criminal.

 Post-war operations

 Operation Paperclip

-At the end of World War II CIC agents were successful in an operation called “Paper Clip” that obtained German rocket scientists for America before the Soviets took them.
+At the end of World War II CIC agents were successful in Operation Paperclip that obtained German rocket scientists for the United States before the Soviets took them.
 This action aided in the success of the American rocket development program and resultant adventure into space.
 CIC actively continued counterintelligence activities in the Cold War, Korean War and Vietnam War.

+Project Happiness

+After the war, in West Germany, the CIC also directed the so-called "Project Happiness" that sought to recruit former Gestapo and SD members as informants to infiltrate East German communist parties, such as the SED and KPD.